Police Officer Position FAQs

 Q: Should I anticipate any personal expenditure during the Police Academy?

-Candidates sent to a POST Basic Training Academy will be hired as a Police Officer Trainee at a salary 5% below starting officer.
-The UCLA Police Department will pay for trainees to attend a Basic Training Academy at the Los Angeles County Sheriff's Department, which must be successfully completed prior to being sworn in as a Police Officer.
+Candidates sent to a POST Basic Training Academy will be hired as a Police Officer Trainee at a salary approximately 10% below a Police Officer.
+The UCLA Police Department will pay for trainees to attend a Basic Training Academy, which must be successfully completed prior to being sworn in as a Police Officer.

 Q: Are there opportunities for special assignments and promotions?